Learn the 5 Best Higher Education KPIs to Measure

 This metric measures the proportion of students that complete their course.
-If the majority complete, you don’t have anything to worry about (and you can reward your staff).
-However, if a small amount of students finish a given course, there’s huge cause for concern.
+If the majority complete, you don’t have anything to worry about (and you can reward your staff!).
+However, if a small amount of students finish a given course, you need to ask questions.
 Is the course too difficult?
 Is the workload unreasonable?
-Are the teachers overworked or not engaging enough?
 Does the institution have the correct materials for students to use?
-Measuring this KPI will allow you to identify the issue, but make sure you follow through with finding the root of the problem.

 In a similar way, students hitting their predicted grades will signify strong teaching ability.
 This becomes a measure in itself of the success of the institution and often goes towards the ranking they’re given in university leaderboards.
 Measure course completion here.

 In higher education, many students flock overseas to attend different universities.
 These students often have different requirements to students hailing from the country your institution is in, such as additional storage, holiday accommodation and additional support from staff if there’s a language barrier.

 Not only this, higher education institutions often increase fees from international students, meaning a chance of increased revenue.
 Measure this metric to keep track of how many students from abroad you have per year and aim to increase this for next time.
 Not only will it earn you cash, it’ll have a positive effect on diversity within the student population.
 Learn how to work this KPI out here.

 5. Drop out rate